 Prevents Unlawful Evictions

-If a landlord wants to evict a tenant to use a unit themselves, they will now have to inform the LTB if they have done it before and the LTB will need to consider this when determining whether the landlord is giving notice in good faith.
-This will help adjudicators look for patterns and identify landlords that may be breaking the law and evicting tenants in bad faith.
-This amendment has not come into force yet though.
+If a landlord wants to evict a tenant to use a unit themselves, they will now have to inform the LTB if they have done it before, and the LTB will need to consider this when determining whether the landlord is giving notice in good faith.
+This will help adjudicators look for patterns and identify landlords that may break the law and evict tenants in bad faith.
+This amendment has not come into force yet, though.

-Landlords are also required to file an affidavit at the same time that they file for a no-fault eviction application so the tenant can obtain a copy in advance of the hearing.
+Landlords are also required to file an affidavit simultaneously that they file for a no-fault eviction application so the tenant can obtain a copy in advance of the hearing.

 Individuals that act in bad faith, or commit another offence under the Residential Tenancies Act, can now be fined up to $50,000.
 Corporations can be fined up to $250,000.